Falling for Christmas

 Falling for Christmas is a 2022 American Christmas romantic comedy film starring Lindsay Lohan as a spoiled heiress who loses her memory in a skiing accident and lands in the care of a lodge owner widower at Christmastime.
 The film is directed by Janeen Damian, in her directorial debut, from a screenplay by Jeff Bonnett and Ron Oliver.
 Chord Overstreet, George Young, Jack Wagner and Olivia Perez also appear in supporting roles.

 It marked Lohan's first role in a major production in over a decade following a series of career setbacks while recovering from addiction and legal issues.
 Brad Krevoy and Michael Damian serve as producers on the film, which was first announced in May 2021.
 It began filming in Utah in early November 2021 and wrapped the following month.
 Lohan, her sister Aliana and Overstreet recorded songs for the project which were also featured in a soundtrack album.

 The film was released on November 10, 2022, by Netflix, after a screening event for fans, hosted by the cast and crew, was held in New York City the day before.
-Falling for Christmas received generally mixed reviews from critics, who mostly found the story to be formulaic and clichéd but praised Lohan's acting return and on-screen presence.
-Rotten Tomatoes named it one of the best Christmas movies of all time.
-It had one of the best opening weekends for a Netflix original movie in 2022 on the streaming service.
+Several publications, including Rotten Tomatoes, named Falling for Christmas one the best Christmas films of all time.
+It had one of the best opening weekends for a Netflix original film in 2022.